History of the Medill cherub program

 A look at notable alumni

-Jim Klurfeld was the vice president and editorial editor of Newsday, where he worked for almost 40 years.
-He won the 1970 Pulitzer Prize for Public Service for an article that exposed government corruption on Long Island.
-In 1988, Klurfeld won the American Society of Newspaper Editors Distinguished Writing Award for editorials about the Iran-Contra hearings.
+Jim Klurfeld was vice president and editorial editor of Newsday, where he worked for almost 40 years.
+Kurfeld was part of a team that won the 1970 Pulitzer Prize for Public Service for exposing government corruption on Long Island.
+In 1988, he won the American Society of Newspaper Editors Distinguished Writing Award for editorials about the Iran-Contra hearings.
+He is visiting professor of journalism at Stony Brook University.

 CBS News correspondent